Teachings

 57 الحديد Al-Ḥadīd

-(57) Surah Al-Ḥadīd: Security Is Not in the Grip but in a Hand That Establishes Justice
+(57) Surah Al-Ḥadīd: Security Does Not Lie in the Grip, but in a Hand That Establishes Justice

-Security Is Not in the Grip but in a Hand That Establishes Justice
+Security Does Not Lie in the Grip, but in a Hand That Establishes Justice

 Read more